neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 	- it's more detailed and contains more information.
 Whenever possible, choose full dump.

 ## Request & Idea
-- You can request anything with peace of mind, but you must follow the submission form.
+- You can request anything with peace of mind, but you must follow [template](#request-form).
 - Please try to avoid requesting things that were already requested.
 - You can request already requested things, but do not spam it.
 - A moderator can deny your request if it's plain bad.